Summary Forest House Veterinary Group describes itself as a privately owned (independent) veterinary group, established for over 150 years, with a main hospital that has a resident nurse on site 24 hours a day for accident-and-emergency care. Reviews add some practical decision signals: owners menti

 Showing 1-10 of 24 clinics

 Donnington Grove Veterinary Group is a large first-opinion small-animal practice that has been established for over 100 years.
 The main site is an RCVS-accredited hospital and states it is open 24 hours a day, 365 days a year for both routine appointments and emergencies.
 Reviews most often describe urgent same-day help (including being seen within 15 minutes for end-of-life care) and calm, unhurried support during euthanasia appointments, including being given time afterwards and (in one case) being offered the option to pay later.
-A small number of comments conflict on front-desk experience: several describe reception as helpful and efficient, while one reviewer felt intimidated and ignored when collecting a prescription.

 Donnington Grove Veterinary Group is a large first-opinion small-animal practice that has been established for over 100 years.
 The main site is an RCVS-accredited hospital and states it is open 24 hours a day, 365 days a year for both routine appointments and emergencies.
 Reviews most often describe urgent same-day help (including being seen within 15 minutes for end-of-life care) and calm, unhurried support during euthanasia appointments, including being given time afterwards and (in one case) being offered the option to pay later.
-A small number of comments conflict on front-desk experience: several describe reception as helpful and efficient, while one reviewer felt intimidated and ignored when collecting a prescription.

 Valley Veterinary Group